harpreetsahota204/crop_query/README.md

 # Crop Query

-A FiftyOne panel plugin for finding images in a large unlabeled dataset that contain a specific object — using only a few cropped reference images and a pretrained vision model.

-No training.
-No fine-tuning.
-No GPU required.
+**Few-shot annotation triage for FiftyOne.** Find images containing a specific object in a large unlabeled dataset using only a few example crops.
+No training, no fine-tuning, no GPU required.

 ---

 ## Installation

-To install the plugin, open your terminal and run:

 ```
 fiftyone plugins download https://github.com/harpreetsahota204/crop_query